quixio/quix-streams/docs/windowing.md

    In hopping windows, each timestamp can be assigned to multiple intervals, because these intervals overlap.

-   For example, a timestamp `00:33:13` will match two intervals for a hopping window of 1 hour with a 30-minute step:
+   For example, a timestamp `00:33:13` will match two intervals for a hopping window of 1 hour with a 30 minute step:
    - `00:00:00 - 01:00:00`
    - `00:30:00 - 01:30:00`